Spenbert02/FisnarRobotPlugin/readme.md

 directory.
 In there is a file that can be drag and dropped into Cura for installation.
 This version of the plugin includes the 'auto-upload' functionality.

+## Bugs/Fixes
+Email spenbert02@gmail.com with any bugs found in this plugin, or use one of the GitHub communication features.